Corin Dam car park

 The bush at the top of the rise opens up and this is the start of ‘Stockyard Spur’.
 Continue along the trail for around 3-5-4km.
 The track undulates upwards and while there are a few inclines, they are short and not nearly as steep.
 You will reach the summit and the turnaround point for the Stockyard Spur walk.
 Turn slightly to the right at this point and head about 50 metres and you will reach a rocky outcrop which offers stunning views of Mt Ginini.
 Stockyard Spur is an ideal place to take a break for either lunch or morning tea before walking the extra distance to Mount Gingera.

 Stop in at Pryor’s Hut and have a look around.
 This is an old working hut which can be used in an emergency to get out of the weather and looking at the interpretive material in the hut is well worth a visit.
-There is also a toilet just off to one side which is quite handy.
+There is a toilet just off to one side which is quite handy.

-From Pryor’s Hut keep on walking up the management road and you will come to a tight hairpin bend and this is where you start your ascent of Mount Gingera itself.
-There is some very minimal signage here (see images below) but you do need to pay attention.
+From Pryor’s Hut keep on walking up the management road and you will come to a tight left hand hairpin bend and this is where you start your ascent of Mount Gingera itself.
+There is some very minimal signage here (see images below) so you do need to pay attention.
 The first time I did this walk it was in mid winter with about 40cm of snow on the road so the trail was more difficult to spot particularly if you haven’t done it before.

 Once you reach the summit there are some large rock outcrops to seek different views and if you look carefully there are easy access points to these so don’t necessarily take the most direct route.
 I would suggest picking the highest point which requires a relatively easy rock scramble at the summit as this gives views both into NSW as well as the ACT.
 Previously when I came up here I had the summit to myself but on this day a number of other hikers had the same idea on this day so it was a bit busier but by no means crowded.
 My time at the summit rather than the rest of the trip was the reasoning for me considering this my favourite ACT walk.
 Again on this visit I had great weather conditions, and the usual panoramic views and while there was some during off occurring in the distance this just added to the scenery.